Language Study Scholarships

 SSP MERIT SCHOLARSHIP AWARD for Fall and Spring

 These awards are highly competitive.
 The total number of merit scholarships is based on the availability of funds, and therefore may differ each semester.
 The merit award may provide a maximum tuition benefit of 50% to any student not already receiving a merit scholarship.
-Students who completed at least 18 credits and have a cumulative GPA of 3.85 or higher will automatically be reviewed for an additional merit award.
+SSP will award up to five merit scholarships (subject to available funding) each fall and spring semester for students with the highest cumulative GPA who have completed a minimum of 18 credit hours.

 Fall term grades will be reviewed the second week of January (in order to be considered for the spring semester).
 Spring term grades will be reviewed each June (in order to be considered for the fall semester).
 This timing allows for all grades to post and for funding balances to be calculated.